StellarSand/privacy-settings/Privacy Settings/Brave.md

 #### Security
 - Standard protection
 - Always use secure connections: On
+- Use secure DNS >
+  - On
-- Use secure DNS: With > Quad9, NextDNS, Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)
+  - With > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)